 - Celebrate wins, even the small ones

-However, the ten steps worked for me and these will work for you as well.
+These ten steps worked for me and they will work for you as well.

 The rest, as they say, will soon be history.